AdaCore/learn/content/courses/advanced-ada/chapters/limited_types.rst

     end Simple_Recs;

-As soon as we declare a record component of limited type, the whole record must be component.
-In this example, due to the presence of the :ada:`IR` component of limited type, :ada:`Rec` must be limited.
+As soon as we declare a record component of limited type, the whole record is limited.
+In this example, the :ada:`Rec` record is limited due to the presence of the :ada:`IR` component of limited type.

-In other words, we cannot declare record components of limited type in a nonlimited record.
-For example, if we change the declaration of the :ada:`Rec` record from the previous example and declare it as a nonlimited record type, we get a compilation error:
+Also, if we change the declaration of the :ada:`Rec` record from the previous example and remove the :ada:`limited` keyword, the type itself remains implicitly limited.
+We can see that when trying to assign to objects of :ada:`Rec` type in the :ada:`Show_Implicitly_Limited` procedure:

 .. code:: ada compile_button project=Courses.Advanced_Ada.Limited_Types.Record_Components_Limited_Type
     :class: ada-expect-compile-error

     package Simple_Recs is

-       type Rec is private;

-    private

        type Int_Rec is limited record
           V : Integer;